AlibabaCloudDocs/alikafka/intl.en-US/User guide/Connectors/Create a connector/Create a Function Compute sink connector.md

     1. In the **Policy Name** field, enter KafkaConnectorFcAccess.

-    2. Select **Script** for **Configuration Mode**.
+    2. Set **Configuration Mode** to **Script**.

     3. In the **Policy Document** field, enter the custom policy script.

-        The following information shows a sample custom policy script for accessing Function Compute:
+        The following code provides an example of the custom policy script for accessing Function Compute:

         ```
         {